 You are welcome to start anywhere on the process and participate as an individual or as a group.
 You can take part in the Pilgrimage of Justice and Peace from your own local community; the invitation to journey and accompany global partners does not mean that travel is the only option.

-For 2017, the focus is on the African continent; for 2018, the focus will be on Latin America and the Caribbean.
+For 2017, the focus was on the African continent; for 2018, the focus is on Latin America and the Caribbean.